abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 the world.
 Taking leave of the world means taking leave of the self-making, I-making habit.
 In the Buddha’s idiom, when we buy into the notion of self, it is an affirmative action we are doing:
-*ahaṅkāra-mamaṅkāra-mānānusayā,* the I-making, my-making, based on the underlying tendency of conceit.
+*ahaṅkāra-mamaṅkāra-mānānusayā*, the I-making, my-making, based on the underlying tendency of conceit.
 It is the action of getting ourselves wrapped up in the perceptions of self—and believing in them.